cloudpilot-emu/cloudpilot-emu.github.io/README.md

 Cloudpilot is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
 Cloudpilot is based on the original POSE emulator.

-Currently, Palm V, Palm m515, Palm IIIc and Palm m130 devices are supported.
+Currrently, the following devices are supported:

+-   Palm IIIcc
+-   Palm V
+-   Palm m515
+-   Palm m130
+-   Tungsten W (silkscreen version)

-Cloudpilot can be run as
-a web page or as a mobile app on phones and tables.
+Cloudpilot can be run as a web page or as a mobile app on phones and tables.
 The list of features includes

  * Realistic emulation of timers and device speed
  * Continuous state saves --- emulation resumes if the page or app is reloaded